Workplace Noise: The Invisible Risk That Costs UK Businesses Millions

 The Building Safety Group reported a 35% increase in noise infringements on construction sites between 2023 and 2024, leading to specific court cases.

-• Case Study: Fibreline: A furniture manufacturer introduced new machinery that raised noise levels.
+• Fibreline: A furniture manufacturer introduced new machinery that raised noise levels.
 They failed to update their risk assessments for seven years.
 The firm was fined £15,000 and ordered to pay costs of £4,457

-The Lesson: A £10k fine could close a small business.
-You cannot simply buy earplugs and forget about the paperwork.
+The Lesson: A £10k fine could close a small business – You cannot simply buy earplugs and forget about the paperwork!

 How To Avoid Getting Fined Because Of Workplace Noise